tuanpka/PetStore-OOP/README.md

 <a name="readme-top"></a>
 <!--
-*** Thanks for checking out the Best-README-Template.
-If you have a suggestion
+*** Thanks for checking out our project.
-*** that would make this better, please fork the repo and create a pull request
+*** This README file is created by Pham Minh Tuan, member of the project.
 *** Don't forget to give the project a star!
 -->